WeblateOrg/weblate/docs/admin/install.rst

 Running behind reverse proxy
 ++++++++++++++++++++++++++++

-Several features in Weblate rely on being able to get client IP address.
-This includes :ref:`rate-limit`, :ref:`spam-protection` or :ref:`audit-log`.
+Several features in Weblate rely on being able to get the IP address of the client.
+This includes :ref:`rate-limit`, :ref:`spam-protection`, and :ref:`audit-log`.

 In default configuration Weblate parses IP address from ``REMOTE_ADDR`` which is set by the WSGI handler.

-In case you are running a reverse proxy, this field will most likely contain its address.
+In case you are running a reverse proxy, this field most likely contain its address.
 You need to configure Weblate to trust additional HTTP headers and parse the IP address from these.
 This can not be enabled by default as it would allow IP address spoofing for installations not using a reverse proxy.
-Enabling :setting:`IP_BEHIND_REVERSE_PROXY` might be enough for the most usual setups, but you might need to adjust :setting:`IP_PROXY_HEADER` and :setting:`IP_PROXY_OFFSET` as well.
+Enabling :setting:`IP_BEHIND_REVERSE_PROXY` might be enough for most setups, but you might need to adjust :setting:`IP_PROXY_HEADER` and :setting:`IP_PROXY_OFFSET` too.

 .. seealso::